NaNaFoNo/timelockedWallet/README.md

 - The beneficiary can claim the tokens once the specified block height is reached.
 - Additionally, the beneficiary can transfer the right to claim the wallet to a different principal.
 (For whatever reason.)

+## Smart-Claimant

+Creating a contract that can claim tokens from the time-locked wallet contract.

+The custom claim function will:

+- Call claim on the time-locked wallet, exiting if it fails.
+- Read the balance of the current contract.
+We do not read the balance of the time-locked wallet because someone might have sent some tokens to the smart-claimant by mistake.
+We want to include those tokens as well.
+- Calculate an equal share for each recipient by dividing the total balance by the number of recipients.
+- Send the calculated share to each recipient.
+- Transfer the remainder in case of a rounding error.
+(Remember that integers have no decimal point.)

 ## Running Tests